 Blended learning refers to an educational model in which the student learns through a combination of online and onsite delivery platforms.
 Using this format, our curriculum combines the best aspects of online learning activities and interactions, hands-on laboratory sessions, and collaborative clinical education into an innovative and dynamic professional learning experience.

 Course faculty use the Canvas Learning Management System (LMS) to create and deliver a wide variety of online teaching and learning activities.
 Distance learning within each course include both asynchronous and synchronous learning activities.
 Asynchronous activities such as recorded lectures, required and optional readings, and individual and group assignments, provide students with considerable flexibility in creating and managing their weekly schedule.
-Synchronous live classes are held each week using the WebEx learning platform to create an online virtual classroom.
+Synchronous live classes are held each week using the Zoom Videoconference learning platform to create an online virtual classroom.
 Faculty use a variety of synchronous learning activities during these class periods such as live discussions, faculty demonstrations, case studies, and group projects, to deepen student understanding and develop critical clinical reasoning skills.
-For a first-hand view of life as a Baylor DPT student, see here.
 Examples of our synchronous and asynchronous learning activities can also be found here.

 Students are required to maintain an overall 3.00 GPA to successfully complete the program.